-Tap the side of the hand – I’m tapping to clear any resistance to achieving my business goals in 2017 and I am now open to receive guidance. (repeat 3 times).
+Tap the side of the hand – I’m tapping to clear any resistance to achieving my business goals and I am now open to receive guidance. (repeat 3 times).

 Continue to tap on the different points and say the statements